Skip to content

 • Pineapple: I use canned pineapple slices because it’s the easiest.
 Make sure to drain the pineapple juice and blot the slices dry before adding them to your pan.

 • Maraschino cherries: These are sweet cherries that are preserved in syrup.
 Their bright red color pops in this cake!
-You’ll usually find them in jars in the baking aisle or sometimes they’re with the ice cream cones and toppings because who doesn’t love a classic banana split topped with one of these beauties?!
+You’ll usually find them in jars in the baking aisle.

-• For the cake: This is a classic vanilla cake that uses all of the usual ingredients like flour, baking powder, white and light brown sugars, and butter.
-Feel free to substitute my homemade vanilla cake mix to replace the dry ingredients if you have some stashed in your cupboard.
+• For the cake: This is a classic vanilla cake that uses all of the usual ingredients like flour, baking powder, white and light brown sugar, and butter.
+Feel free to substitute my homemade vanilla cake mix to replace the dry ingredients.

 • Buttermilk: I use buttermilk in the cake batter which gives it a light and tender crumb.
-You can buy it in the dairy aisle of your grocery store, or make your own buttermilk at home.
-If you have some buttermilk leftover, try this blueberry buttermilk cake or these lemon blueberry cupcakes.
-You’ll love them!
+You can buy it in the dairy aisle of your grocery store, or make buttermilk at home.

 How to Make Pineapple Upside Down Cake